Compare 46+ CMMS Software Vendors

 - Asset/Equipment groupings: Organizations with collections of depreciable assets use CMMS as a central automation engine for the “care and feeding” of their assets.
 One of the most common examples is fleet management, such as found in school bus systems and other public sector vehicles.3 But a company’s assets can also include stationary equipment (such as factory floor machines), hardware (printers, fax machines), and digital assets (such as servers).

 - Complex Facilities: Complex facilities can span multiple locations or consist of a campus environment with multiple buildings, work zones, and interfering variables like terrain, environmental hazards, and pedestrian thoroughfares.
 Examples might include college campuses, medical installations, industrial plants, and even global enterprises.
-Of the three, complex facilities usually have the most extensive software needs, since they require tools for managing _both _facilities and assets across a wider geographic area.
+Of the three, complex facilities usually have the most extensive maintenance software needs, since they require tools for managing both facilities and assets across a wider geographic area.

 Creating Executive Buy-In

 To ensure successful adoption and long-term ROI, it’s important for decision-makers to get leadership on-board; that means they have to agree with the initial need for CMMS and the value it will add after implementation.
-As the person carrying the torch on software procurement, your job is to build a compelling business case—one that sells CMMS to its future stakeholders in the company.
+As the person carrying the torch on maintenance software procurement, your job is to build a compelling business case—one that sells CMMS to its future stakeholders in the company.
 Here are some talking points for specific executives to get you started:

 Your chief information officer (or chief technology officer, in some cases) is already deeply invested in confluence of technology and business goals, so you shouldn’t have much trouble getting them involved early on.
 In fact, your CIO is an excellent resource for sorting through the technical complexities of available solutions and choosing the safest, most stable system for you business.
 If your organization isn’t using CMMS, you probably rely on some kind of home-baked system.
 These in-house systems are a sometimes necessary evil — for a time — but they often lack true end-to-end usability and fail to integrate with other crucial business applications.
 It’s a familiar story: data falls into silos, employees don’t collaborate like they could/should be, work orders get caught in the same bottlenecks over and over again, and so on.
 Tell your CIO that a CMMS solution will save them from piecemeal workflows and having to build a system in house that exhausts precious infrastructure resources and brings no guarantee of updates and support.